Vijay Singla

 Vijay Singla is an Indian politician and the MLA representing the Mansa Assembly constituency in the Punjab Legislative Assembly.
 He was the Minister of Health and Family welfare and Medical education, Govt of Punjab between March–May 2022.
 He is a member of the Aam Aadmi Party.

-He was one of 3 ministers under AAP govt arrested in corruption.
+He was one of three AAP government ministers arrested on corruption charges.
 He was elected as the MLA in the 2022 Punjab Legislative Assembly election.

 Career

 Member of Legislative Assembly

 Singla was elected as the MLA in the 2022 Punjab Legislative Assembly election.
 He represented the Mansa Assembly constituency in the Punjab Legislative Assembly.
 The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
 MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.

 Cabinet minister

 Singla took oath as a cabinet minister along with nine other MLAs on 19 March at Guru Nanak Dev auditorium of Punjab Raj Bhavan in Chandigarh.
 Eight ministers including Singla who took oath were greenhorn (first term) MLAs.

 As a cabinet minister in the Mann ministry, Singla was given the charge of two departments of the Punjab Government: